How to get a Resale Certificate in Rhode Island

 What is a Resale Certificate?

-Before a business starts selling products or providing taxable services, they must first get a Sales Tax Permit from the Rhode Island Department of Revenue.
+Before a business starts selling products or providing taxable services, it must first get a Sales Tax Permit from the Rhode Island Division of Taxation.
 The Sales Tax Permit is sometimes referred to as a seller’s permit, sales tax number, or sales tax license.

-Read more about how to register for a Rhode Island Sales Tax Permit.
-After registering, a sales tax number will be provided by the Department of Revenue.
+After registering, a sales tax number will be provided by the Division of Taxation.
 This number will be listed on the Resale Certificate.

-If audited, the Rhode Island Department of Revenue requires the seller to have a correctly filled out Resale Certificate.
+If audited, the Rhode Island Division of Taxation requires the seller to have a correctly filled out Resale Certificate.
 Without it correctly filled out, the seller could end up owing sales taxes that should have been collected from the buyer in addition to penalties and interest.

 Steps for filling out the CRT-61 Rhode Island Resale Certificate